MehdiKosaca1/data-analyst-case-study/README.md

 Total Revenue Variant B (Day 30 with New Source): $331,928.01
 DIFFERENCE: $7,929.95 (Variant B is more profitable)

-## Variant B maintains a stronger tail and captures more monetization from both old + new user streams.
 ## 👉 Winner Variant B

 <img width="1033" height="549" alt="download" src="https://github.com/user-attachments/assets/11a8b469-6d9d-43d0-84a2-48ef45b10fc2" />